CodingGemSupreme/Pocket-Full-Of-Sunshine/README.md

 * users will also be able to use this app on mobile devices.
 * users will also enjoy the utlization of a modal pop-up.
 * Add affiliate links for counseling, coaching, and other resources that can assist the user if they're expericncing depression or thoughts of sucide.
-* Have section specifically reserved for guided journaling.
+* Have section specifically reserved for form based guided journaling.

 ## <a name="deployment"></a>Deployed Link
 Netlify: